Educational Policy Information

 UTD PROFESSIONAL DEVELOPMENT OPPORTUNITIES

-UTD will be offering its AFT Professional Development (AFT PD) courses at locations throughout the district.
+UTD will be offering Professional Development courses at locations throughout the district.
 Engaging teachers and educational support professionals (ESPs) in “high quality” professional development to help improve student achievement is a major goal of UTD.
 Based on research with demonstrated applicability for classroom teachers, these AFT developed courses can be used for in-service credit for teacher certificate renewal.